ekuiter/variED/README.md

 unstable.

-variED relies on a client-server architecture where the client is implemented in JavaScript / TypeScript and the server in Java.
+variED relies on a client-server architecture where the client is implemented in TypeScript and the server in Java.
 It requires Java 1.8 and can be deployed on Java servlet containers such as Apache Tomcat or Jetty.

 ### Getting started